The Call Recording Applications: A blatant Breach of PRIVACY

-Communication via telephone has become the new normal and obliterated other obsolete forms of communications.
+Communication via telephone has become the new normal and obliterated other obsolete forms of communication.
 Such conversations are essentially are a matter of private concern.
-However, the call recording software has effectively invaded this private sphere of individuals and the Courts, by placing more value on its admissibility as evidence have kept privacy, a constitutionally recognised and protected fundamental right, at bay.
-This article thus examines the tussle of call recording applications and the privacy of those whose call is so being recorded without his/her consent.
+However, the call recording software has effectively invaded this private sphere of individuals and the Courts, by placing more value on its admissibility as evidence has kept privacy, a constitutionally recognized and protected fundamental right, at bay.
+This article thus examines the tussle of call recording applications and the privacy of those whose call is so being recorded without his/their consent.

 The recording of a conversation by automatic call recording application leads to whatever the parties to the call speak being stored and then accessible for further uses.
-This practices thus shows certain semblance to the practice of telephone-tapping which is defined by Cambridge dictionary as meaning “the activity of secretly fitting a special device to someone's phone in order to listen to their phone conversations without being noticed.”
-However, in case of the call recording applications, instead of a device it is a software.
-Telephone tapping as a practice, has hitherto been employed by the State to ensure surveillance over its subjects and check for potential security threats.
-Often telephone-tapping is regulated by certain laws and certain legal systems like those of USA and Canada require that at least one party knows that there call is being recorded.
+This practice thus shows certain semblance to the practice of telephone-tapping which is defined by the Cambridge dictionary as meaning “the activity of secretly fitting a special device to someone's phone in order to listen to their phone conversations without being noticed.”
+However, in the case of the call recording applications, instead of a device it is software.
+Telephone tapping as a practice has hitherto been employed by the State to ensure surveillance over its subjects and check for potential security threats.
+Often telephone tapping is regulated by certain laws and certain legal systems like those of the USA and Canada require that at least one party knows that their call is being recorded.

 Admissibility as Evidence: Privacy at Peril

-The Indian Courts have denied illegal evidences but have accepted evidences secured by illegal means such as that of telephone tapping and even though they have been collected in contravention of procedure laid down by the law, they would be admissible.
+The Indian Courts have denied illegal evidence but have accepted evidence secured by illegal means such as that of telephone tapping and even though they have been collected in contravention of procedure laid down by the law, they would be admissible.
 Similar has been the view of the Court when questioned about the validity of and admissibility of call recordings.
-The recordings have been held to be admissible as an electronic evidence falling under the meaning of Indian Evidence Act.
-The Courts have nevertheless attached several caveats on the admissibility such as; The voice of the speaker is properly recognisable, the said recording is authentic in nature and un-doctored and the statements uttered are relevant to the case.
+The recordings have been held to be admissible as electronic evidence falling under the meaning of the Indian Evidence Act.
+The Courts have nevertheless attached several caveats on the admissibility such as; The voice of the speaker is properly recognizable, the said recording is authentic in nature and un-doctored and the statements uttered are relevant to the case.

-Where the remedy lies?
-Horizontality of Fundamental Rights
+Where does the remedy lie?
+The horizontality of Fundamental Rights

 Absence of Due Process